, University of Wisconsin-Milwaukee (USA)

 , National and University Library Ljubljana (Slovenia)

 The poster outlines an approach to using UDC's faceted structure in Slovenian libraries.
-Subjects are often context specific and related to a certain region, language or peoples.
+Subjects are often context specific and related to a certain region, language or people.
 In UDC, various facets, whether denoting common concepts or concepts specific to certain subject fields, can be combined to describe complex subjects in a more specific and detailed way.
-For instance, basic subject classmark can be extended with any number of attributes to denote languages, ethnic grouping, places, time, form, etc. This makes classification culturally relevant and widely acceptable.
-In Slovenian libraries, examples of such use of facet-based indexing can be observed in bibliographic records, in different examples of classification summaries, in physical arrangement of objects, etc. The importance and the role of UDC facets in improving subject access is examined in a controlled list of UDC codes used in the field 675 (COMARC format) and which are extracted from the standard version of the scheme UDC MRF 11.
+For instance, basic subject classmark can be extended with any number of attributes to denote language, ethnic grouping, place, time, form, etc. This makes classification culturally relevant and widely applicable.
+In Slovenian libraries, examples of such use of facet-based indexing can be observed in bibliographic records, in different examples of classification summaries, in physical arrangement of documents, etc. The importance and the role of UDC facets in improving subject access is examined in a controlled list of UDC codes used in the field 675 (COMARC format) which are extracted from the standard version of the scheme UDC MRF 11.
 Special attention is paid to the principles of construction and use of UDC classmarks for works of fiction (literature).
-The presence of common and special auxiliaries is observed in relation to ethnic aspects, which are often present in classification of literature.
+In particular, the presence of common and special auxiliaries is observed in relation to ethnic aspects, which are often present in the classification of literature.